Australian / USA Greyhound Rehoming Pilot Program

 These greyhounds are part of a pilot program between the Victorian based volunteers at Racing 2 Rehome and two west coast USA greyhound rehoming groups, Royal Hounds and Greyhound Pet Inc, to ensure that after their careers are finished, every Australian racing greyhound is given the best opportunity to live a happy and healthy life as a much loved family pet.

 To see photos of the greyhounds' journey click here - Departures & Arrivals

 Why is the program necessary?

-Retired racing greyhounds are greatly desired as pets and make wonderful and loving companions and the greyhound community across the globe share one value, they want the best possible retirement and loving homes for all racing greyhounds.
+Greyhounds from the racing industry are greatly desired as pets and make wonderful and loving companions.
+The greyhound community across the globe share one value, they want the best possible loving homes for all greyhounds.